-Years 7-9 cover the transition from the more structured environment of the Primary School and prepares students for the independent study required for IGCSE and IBDP.
+Years 7-9 cover the transition from the Primary School and prepares students for the independent study required for IGCSE and IBDP.
 The content of the National Curriculum of England is modified to take into account our position in South East Asia.
 It is inquiry based with an emphasis on developing basic skills and concepts and building a firm foundation for the IGCSE and IBDP years.

-Years 10-11 (Key Stage 4 - IGCSE curriculum)
+Years 10-11 (Upper School curriculum)